haggen/wow/README.md

 The MIT License © 2017 Arthur Corenzan

-These Add-ons are not created by, affiliated with or sponsored by Blizzard Entertainment, Inc. or its affiliates.
+These Add-ons are not created by, affiliated with, or sponsored by Blizzard Entertainment, Inc. or its affiliates.
 The World of Warcraft® and related logos are registered trademarks or trademarks of Blizzard Entertainment, Inc. in the United States and/or other countries.
 All rights reserved.